johanez/snicker/README.md

 -   The Avatars are served per default by [Gravatar](https://de.gravatar.com/), made by Automattic / WordPress
 -   **But** you can also directly use [Identicons](http://identicon.net) instead...
 -   ... where we use the [Identicon PHP Library](https://github.com/yzalis/Identicon) from Benjamin Laugueux
--   ... and the [Identicon JavaScript Library](https://github.com/stewartlord/identicon.js) from Stewart Lord
--   ... which itself depends on the [PNG JavaScript Library](https://www.xarg.org/2010/03/generate-client-side-png-files-using-javascript/) by Robert Eisele

 Thanks for this awesome packages and projects!